roman-milk/roman-milk.github.io/a-slightly-different-marriage.md

+===

- ****** A Slightly Different Marriage ****** byJust_Plain_Bob© "You think that they think all that highly of me?
+"You think that they think all that highly of me?
 Of course they don't.
 To them I'm just a married woman who fucks around.
 A slut as far as they are concerned.
 Do I care?
 Fuck no!
 They serve a purpose.
 They give me fun sexually and that's all.
 Once I leave the party I don't even think about them so what the hell do I care about what they think.
 The only important thing is that I love you.
 I love the fact that you love me and trust me enough to let me go out and play, but it isn't working.
 No matter how much fun it is and how much I enjoy it it isn't worth what we are going through because of it.
 I'm not going to do it any more.
 I'm not going to kill my marriage because of it.
 Now please take me to bed and make love to me?
 I've never had sloppy seconds from you before."

  ++++++++++++++++++++